 62. Rocklea Markets

-Visit the Rocklea Markets and get your hands on loads of fresh produce, second-hand items at great prices, fresh flowers, market food and really great plants.
+Visit the Rocklea Markets (officially called Brisbane MarketPlace) on a Saturday or Sunday and get your hands on loads of fresh produce, second-hand items at great prices, fresh flowers, market food and really great plants.
 It’s a real locals market and it isn’t there just to be a ‘cool market,’ which is a nice change.
 Find Rocklea Markets here.

 63. Sit on the grass and watch the world go by